The Grey Fox—Richard Farnsworth, Jackie Burroughs, Wayne Robson (1983; Dir: Phillip Borsos; no DVD)

 Richard Farnsworth as The Grey Fox, and the real Bill Miner

-A small film when it was initially released, it’s also one of the few great westerns not available on DVD, so it remains largely unseen.
+A small art-house film when it was initially released, it’s also one of the few great westerns that was long unavailable on DVD, so it remained largely unseen.
+As of September 2020, that has changed with the release of a beautifully restored DVD and 4K blue-ray from Kino Lorber.
 Note the Canadian spelling in the title.
 This was a Canadian production, most of the story takes place in Canada, and it was beautifully filmed on location in British Columbia.
 It has an excellent soundtrack with music by Canadian Michael Conway Baker and The Chieftains, although that soundtrack has never been released in the United States.
 There’s a Celtic flavor to the sound, which works well with the time and setting.

 The film is an end-of-an-era western based on the true story of Bill Miner, a stagecoach robber released from San Quentin in 1901 after 33 years in prison.
 He tries to go straight, but it’s not easy at his age and with his lack of modern skills.
 There aren’t many stagecoaches left to rob, but there are trains, so Miner adapts to the new transportation technology, aided by an inept young assistant named Shorty Dunn (Wayne Robson).